-The school receives from Devon County Council in its budget a sum of money to support children with SEND.

-The Headteacher and School Governors decide how to deploy this resource to meet the SEND childrens' needs.

-The Head Teacher and SENDCo co-ordinate and discuss all the information they have on SEND within the school, this includes what support is already in place, which children need additional support and which children are not making as much progress as expected.
+- The school receives from Devon County Council in its budget a sum of money to support children with SEND. - The Headteacher, Mrs Laurie Archer, decides how to deploy this resource to meet the SEND childrens' needs. - The Head Teacher and SENDCo co-ordinate and discuss all the information they have on SEND within the school, this includes what support is already in place, which children need additional support and which children are not making as much progress as expected.
 From this the school allocates resources to best meet the needs of individual children.